 "Unsolvable problems" and "insurmountable opportunities," both are unexpected challenges.
 But that is the life of faith.
 What an exciting life!
 Want to serve God?
 Are you prepared for obedience, opposition, opportunities?
 If not, you are not fit for the fight!

-A 4th lesson that we can take from this story is:
+The 4th lesson about spiritual fitness that we can take from this story is: